fs-webdev/skill-building-program/badges-active/react/_micro_testing.md

 - [ ] Explain why we get `act()` warnings and describe 2 ways to mitigate them.
 - [ ] Use `findBy*()` and `getBy*()` functions in tests and explain the difference between `find` and `get`.
 - [ ] Use async/await in a test function
-- [ ] Mock a network call and test both the error and success cases
+- [ ] Mock a network call in code and test both the error and success cases
 - [ ] Mock a `window` function, such as `scrollTo()`

 2) Demonstrate how you've done nearly all of #1 in your work or side-work